-For more than fifty years the Hagley Program in the History of Capitalism, Technology, and Culture in the University of Delaware’s History Department has been training M.A.- and Ph.D.-level students in the history of industrialization, capitalism, technology, consumption, business, labor, and the environment.
-The program offers students an enriched graduate education including a range of resources and opportunities not normally available in the university setting.
-A large number of our students develop an expertise in the study of material culture, and many earn certificates in Museum Studies.
+Since 1954, the Hagley Program in the History of Capitalism, Technology, and Culture in the University of Delaware’s History Department has been training graduate students interested in industrialization, capitalism, science, technology, consumption, business, labor, and the environment, preparing them for both academic and non-academic professional positions.
+Many of our students develop an expertise in the study of material culture, and a large number earn a certificate in Museum Studies.
+Within the program, students pursue projects on a diverse range of subjects, from transportation and agriculture to marketing and mass media.
+Affiliated faculty members include a broad array of internationally recognized scholars, and the program has a close working relationship with the Hagley Museum and Library in Wilmington, Delaware, one of the nation’s leading institutions dedicated to the history of business and technology.
 Our alumni include more than 150 distinguished historians, museum professionals, archivists, and others.

 Check out Hagley Scholar News for updates on current students and alumni.

 NEWS OF CURRENT HAGLEY SCHOLARS

 Anastasia Day recently had her second op-ed published in the Washington Post.
 It draw on her dissertation on the history of victory gardens during World War II.

 In November, Harvard University Press will publish former Hagley Scholar Ai Hisano’s first book Visualizing Taste: How Business Changed the Look of What You Eat, based on her award-winning dissertation.

 Rachael Beyer was just hired as the Emery Assistant Curator of Oral History at History Colorado (the state museum and archives).
 In June, she presented “‘As the Controversy Nears Its Boiling Point’: FFA, Gender, and Race in the 1960s” at the annual meeting of the Agricultural History Society, based on her dissertation-in-progress on the history of Future Farmers of America.